adjust/ios_sdk/README.md

 These are the minimal steps required to integrate the AdjustIo SDK into your iOS project.
 We are going to assume that you use Xcode for your iOS development.

 ### 1. Get the SDK
-Download the latest version from our [tasg page][tags].
+Download the latest version from our [tags page][tags].
 Extract the archive in a folder of your liking.

 ### 2. Add it to your project
 In Xcode's Project Navigator locate the `Supporting Files` group (or any other group of your choice).
 From Finder drag the `AdjustIo` subdirectory into Xcode's `Supporting Files` group.